Eterocell/Nekoegram/README.md

 ## New features compare to original Nekogram

-- "Mark all as read" support for folder
+- "Mark as read" cell for all tabs

 ## API, Protocol documentation